 In addition to the coursework in common general studies, students will select three additional mathematics courses and one additional science course for a total of 12 credit hours of mathematics and 12 credit hours of science.
 Mathematics courses must be MA 100 or higher.
 MA 208, 209, and 210 are courses taught for elementary pre-service teachers.
 The mathematics and science courses are completed prior to enrolling in the mathematics (CEE 380) and science (CEE 304) methods courses.
 Students must also take MUE 107 – Basic Music Skills prior to entering Semester 1.

 Application Process for Teacher Education Program (TEP)

 Students apply to the TEP when they have completed the pre-professional course, CEE 320, with a grade of “C” or better, and have met all minimum admission criteria.
 Note: Students must apply for entrance into the TEP well before beginning Semester II of the program.
 Delaying application to the program will negatively affect chances for acceptance into the TEP.

 Students can obtain a copy of the Application for Admission to the Elementary Education Program from the Student Advising Office in 104 Carmichael Hall.
 To complete the application process, students submit the required Application for Admission form to personnel in the Student Advising Office in 104 Carmichael Hall.

 Please contact the Office of Student Services (205.348.6073) if you need a readable copy of the program of study.

-- A passing score on a writing exam (Praxis Core Writing Assessment), a passing score on a Teacher Education Program (TEP) Interview, and successful completion of the Praxis Core Academic Skills for Educators Test are necessary to apply for entrance into the TEP.
+- A passing score on a writing exam (Praxis Core Writing Assessment) and a passing score on a Teacher Education Program (TEP) Interview are necessary to apply for entrance into the TEP.

 - Praxis Core Assessment schedules, with related information, are updated in Student Services on a regular basis and kept in an accessible location accessible.
 See the Student Services link below.